Man working on fan

 Following the application, contractors will be contacted for an interview, and additional information may be requested, including project references.

-If approved, the contractor will undergo a contractor onboarding with an Evergreen Energy Specialist and Burch Energy Quality Assurance Provider.
+If approved, the contractor will undergo a contractor onboarding with an Energy Specialist and Quality Assurance Provider.

 Tape measure icon